Why more migrant children are arriving at the U.S.-Mexico border By Reuters - Up News Info

 But when shelter space is limited, children can get stuck in border detention centers for longer periods – as is happening now.

-The border stations were built to house adult men for short periods and could pose a COVID-19 health risk to children and staff if they are overcrowded.
+The border stations were built to house adult men for short periods and could pose a COVID-19 health risk if they are overcrowded.

 Once in the shelters, children can be released to parents or other sponsors, or placed in foster care.
 They can then pursue asylum cases, seek other ways to remain in the United States or potentially be deported – although that is unlikely to happen quickly.

-The United States removed only 4% of the roughly 290,000 unaccompanied children who entered the country from fiscal year 2014 to fiscal year 2019, according to U.S. Department of Homeland Security (DHS) data.
+The United States removed only 4% of the roughly 290,000 unaccompanied children who entered the country from fiscal years 2014 to 2019, according to Department of Homeland Security (DHS) data.

 WHAT ARE THE CONDITIONS IN BORDER PATROL FACILITIES?

 CBP facilities are not open to the public.
-But lawyers representing children in a decades-old class action lawsuit visited a facility in Donna, Texas, on March 11.
+But photos seen by Reuters and other outlets this week showed children in crowded conditions inside a facility in Donna, Texas.

-They found the facility packed with about 1,800 children, some as young as 1, said Leecia Welch, one of the lawyers, with conditions that suggested it was “vastly over capacity.”

-Several children described sleeping on the floor or on metal benches, she said.
-The children were only allowed outside a few minutes every few days.
+The Donna facility had nearly 3,400 migrants in custody as of March 17 – far above its 250-person capacity, according to internal CBP data reviewed by Reuters.

 WHAT IS THE U.S. DOING TO DEAL WITH THE INCREASE?